tessthom/book-library/README.md

-# Library App for my Fiance
+# Small Library App 1.0

 ## Purpose:
-This build is an excuse to practice styling and working with forms, and to play around with a new aesthetic.
-Back end to store library data in progress.
+A project to practice reformating